metabase/metabase/docs/troubleshooting-guide/docker.md

 If the container is being terminated before it finished starting, the problem could be a health check timeout in the orchestration service used to start the container, such as Docker Cloud or Elastic Beanstalk.

-If the container is _not_ being terminated from the outside but is failing to start anyway, this problem is probably not specific to Docker.
-If you are using a Metabase-supplied image, please [open a GitHub issue](https://github.com/metabase/metabase/issues/new/choose).
+If the container is _not_ being terminated from the outside, but is failing to start anyway, this problem is probably not specific to Docker.
+If you're using a Metabase-supplied image, please [open a GitHub issue](https://github.com/metabase/metabase/issues/new/choose).

 ### Not connecting to a remote application database